relevanz/retargeting-magento-plugin/README.md

 ## Alternative Installation

-copy all files from this repository to ./magentoRoot/app/code/Relevanz/Tracking
+Copy all files from this repository to ./magentoRoot/app/code/Relevanz/Tracking

-run the following command in commandline in your shop base directory
+Run the following command in commandline in your shop base directory
-    $ bin/magento setup:upgrade
+    **bin/magento setup:upgrade**